Tax Estimates Only

 Withholding is the amount automatically deducted when the prize is claimed.
 In Maryland, federal withholding applies first and state withholding can also apply depending on the prize size and state rules.

-Maryland state withholding can begin once the prize crosses $5,000.
+| At payout | Payout-time withholding may apply. | Maryland state withholding can begin once the prize crosses $5,000. |

-Your filed tax return determines the final amount owed.
-In Maryland, the final result can include state tax plus local tax in jurisdictions such as Baltimore City: 3.20%, Anne Arundel County: 2.81%, Montgomery County: 3.20%, so withholding alone may not tell you the full outcome.
+| When you file | Your return determines the final amount owed or refunded. | Your filed tax return determines the final amount owed.
+In Maryland, the final result can include state tax plus local tax in jurisdictions such as Baltimore City: 3.20%, Anne Arundel County: 2.81%, Montgomery County: 3.20%, so withholding alone may not tell you the full outcome. |

 Prizes below the main withholding threshold may not trigger the full withholding treatment at payout, but they can still generate reporting and filing obligations.